 UNAMIR could do little to stop the genocide.
 As the situation worsened, Belgium withdrew its UN personnel and it was debated if all of UNAMIR should be withdrawn.
 However, in May the UN Security Council decided to enlarge UNAMIR with an additional 5,500 troops.
 Known as UNAMIR II, its task was to "contribute to the security and protection of displaced persons, refugees and civilians at risk in Rwanda", including, where possible, the establishment of "secure humanitarian areas".
 Australia agreed to send a medical team to provide support for UNAMIR II personnel and, as a secondary role, to provide humanitarian relief to the Rwandans.
 Australia sent two contingents to Rwanda, each one serving for six months.

-The first Australian contingent, of 308 members, arrived in the country in late-August.
-It was under the command of Colonel Wayne Ramsey, a medical officer, and based on a field hospital.
-Under the command of Lieutenant Colonel Patrick McIntosh, the Australian Medical Support Force protected medical personnel.
-It consisted of a medical company, an infantry company group from 2/4 RAR, four Armoured Personnel Carriers, and a logistic support company.
+The first Australian contingent, comprising 308 members, arrived in the country in late August.
+It was under the command of Colonel Wayne Ramsey, a medical officer who took on the role of UNAMIR force medical officer.
+The Australian Medical Support Force, commanded by Lieutenant Colonel Patrick McIntosh, provided UNAMIR’s medical support and was made up of a medical company, an infantry company group from 2/4 RAR, four Armoured Personnel Carriers, and a logistic support company.
 The medical company included two specialist surgical teams, a preventative medical section, a medical support platoon (providing pathology and pharmacy functions), and a dental capacity.
 The medical unit was not based on an established medical unit but instead drew its members from the three services - 17 from the RAAF, seven from the RAN, and the rest from the army.
 Twenty-six members of the medical team were women.

 Flying into Kigali, the Australians based themselves at the Kigali Central Hospital, which had been badly damaged during the fighting.
 They set up an operating theatre in the only room without holes in the roof from mortar shells.
 The Australians also had the only working X-ray centre in Rwanda, the only blood bank, the only intensive care unit, and the only air-conditioned operating theatre.